youldash/iOS/Day 2/README.md

 ### Creating Your Model Class

-* Replace what currently exists in the header file with the following two code snippets into `GRMultidimensionalArray.h`.
-They contain both protocol and class declarations for the `GRMultidimensionalArray` class, respectively:
+* Replace what currently exists in `GRMultidimensionalArray.h` with the following two code snippets.
+They contain both protocol and class interface declarations for the `GRMultidimensionalArray` class, respectively:

 ``` Objective-C
 @import Foundation;